Styria-Digital/confgetti/README.md

 Here comes **Confgetti** to save a day!

 **Confgetti** uses [Consul](https://www.consul.io) key/value storage for setting and getting your variables.
-If you have running consul instance and `MY_VARIABLE` exists in its KV, you can get it like:
+If you have running consul instance and `MY_VARIABLE` exists in its KV, you can get it simple as that:

 ```python
 from Confgetti import get_variable